 Hormonal therapies used to treat endometriosis include:

-Conservative surgery removes endometrial growths, scar tissue and adhesions without removing your reproductive organs.
 Your doctor may do this procedure laparoscopically or through traditional abdominal surgery in more extensive cases.
-In laparoscopic surgery, a slender viewing instrument (laparoscope) is inserted through a small incision near your navel.
-Guided by the laparoscope, your doctor inserts other instruments through another small incision to remove endometrial implants.
-Such instruments might include a laser, small surgical instruments or a cautery — an instrument that destroys tissue with heat.
+In laparoscopic surgery, your surgeon inserts a slender viewing instrument (laparoscope) through a small incision near your navel and inserts instruments to remove endometrial tissue through another small incision.

 Lifestyle and home remedies